Caution Over Upside Potential for the Canadian Dollar, Which Has Risen Against the Yen

 - Japan Economic Watchers Survey

-Today’s economic indicators include the Westpac Consumer Confidence Index from Australia at 8:30, Japan’s trade balance at 8:50,the Australian NAB Business Confidence Index at 9:30, the Japanese Tankan Survey at 14:00, the UK Unemployment Rate at 16:00, remarks by UK MPC member Green at 17:30, the German ZEW Economic Sentiment Survey at 19:00, and the US NFIB Small Business Optimism Index at 20:00.
-We should remain cautious about the upside potential of the Canadian dollar, which has risen against the yen.
+Today’s economic indicators include the Australian Westpac Consumer Confidence Index at 8:30, Japan’s trade balance at 8:50, the Australian NAB Business Confidence Index at 9:30, Japan’s Economic Watchers Survey at 14:00, and the UK’sunemployment rate at 14:00, remarks by MPC member Green at 17:30, the German ZEW Economic Sentiment Survey at 19:00, and the U.S. NFIB Small Business Optimism Index at 20:00.
+Investors should remain cautious about the upside potential of the Canadian dollar, which has risen against the yen.